Marco75116/drizzle-db-studio/README.md

 # Drizzle DB Studio

-This project sets up Drizzle Studio to connect to multiple PostgreSQL databases.
+This project sets up Drizzle Studio to connect to multiple PostgreSQL databases at the same time.

 ## Usage